Immigration

 Step 2 — Check your absence record

-Review your travel history, passport stamps, and any long periods abroad.
-If you are close to or over the absence limits, get professional advice before applying.
+Review travel history, passport stamps and long periods abroad.
+If you are close to absence limits, get advice before applying.

-Step 6 — Book the correct AIMA appointment
+Step 6 — Book or follow up the AIMA route

 Step 7 — Submit a complete file